Rab to Release First Sustainability Report

 For the past two years, Debbie Read has been counting.

-“In mid-May we’re launching our first ever sustainability report,” Read says.
+“In mid-May we’re launching our first ever sustainability report,” Read said.
 “This is a time to pause and reflect, to look at where we’ve gotten to to date, and look at where we’re going.”

 The report, which Read expects to be an annual update, will contain data on Rab’s carbon emissions, recycled materials usage, and packaging efficiency.
 It will also outline prescriptive targets for reducing packaging and emissions and increasing the use of recycled materials.
 The report is an opportunity for Rab to celebrate the inroads its sustainability initiatives have made, but also a method of holding the company accountable, according to Read.